 M.S.W.
 Registration Information

 Registration for M.S.W. summer courses happens in three phases.
-During Advanced Registration students will have the opportunity to fill their schedules with courses needed to graduate (3rd years) or stay on track for graduation (2nd years).
-Following this first phase, students will have access to make schedule adjustments during the Registration day.
+During Registration students will have the opportunity to fill their schedules with courses needed to graduate (3rd years) or stay on track for graduation (2nd years).
+Following this first phase, students will have access to a period of schedule adjustment.
 The final registration phase is the period of Add/Drop.
-During Add/Drop – just prior to the term beginning through the first Saturday (at noon) of classes – students can make final schedule adjustments.
+During Add/Drop – just prior to the term beginning through the first Saturday of classes – students can make final schedule adjustments.

 M.S.W.
 Registration